The Two RV Gypsies: Full-Time RVers,

 hoagie divier bar

 FYI: Just before arriving at Roadside America Indoor Miniature Village, the two RV Gypsies saw the nearby Blue Mountain Family Restaurant and stopped to eat.
-If you are interested in the restaurant comments, here is the link for the restaurant to the restaurant, otherwise, continue scrolling down this page for the amazing miniature village.
+If you are interested in the restaurant comments, here is the link for the restaurant otherwise, continue scrolling down this page for the amazing miniature village.

 fence divider bar